wo4mei3/wo4mei3.github.io/_posts/2024-01-14-c-declaration-reading.markdown

 This stack will contain "pointer of" when a rule corresponding to a pointer type is read ("const pointer of" if it is a const pointer type), "array [ " + integer + " ] of" when a rule corresponding to an array type is read, "array of" when a rule corresponding to a function type When a rule corresponding to a function type is read, various strings such as "function ( " + parameter-type-list + " ) returning" are inserted.

-After all the replacements of the part of the declaration <declarator> in the syntax rule (1) are done, the strings in the stack are taken out from the top here.
+After all the replacements of the part of the \<declarator> in the syntax rule (1) are done, the strings in the stack are taken out from the top here and arranged from left to right adding the variable name obtained by the syntax rule (8) for the leftmost position.
-Starting with the variable name obtained by the syntax rule (8), from left to right, The strings are connected in the order in which they were taken out, from left to right, starting with the variable name obtained by the syntax rule (8).
 Finally, by adding the symbols obtained in the declaration-specifier-list to the rightmost position, we have the English readings corresponding to the declarations.

 Now, let's try out the actual right-most derivation of various C declarations in the next section.